Illinois Background Check: Everything You Need To Know

 - professional qualifications verification – two to three business days

-- credit checks – one to two business days in the United States; ten to 20 business outside the United States
+- credit checks – one to two business days in the United States; ten to 20 days businesses outside the United States

-- criminal checks – one to two business days
+- criminal history checks – one to two business days

 - global watch list checks – one to two business days